-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Interacts with colleagues and the school community in a positive manner to promote positive home/school relationships that support learning Interacts with colleagues and the school community in a positive manner to promote positive home/school relationships that support learning and result in support for learning.
-Provides evidence of helping others by sharing how they interacted positively with colleagues and the community to support learning.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Interacts with Interacts with Provides called for but not incorrectly or with colleagues and the colleagues and the evidence of exhibited. parts missing. school community in a school community in a helping others by positive manner to positive manner to sharing how they promote positive promote positive interacted home/school home/school positively with relationships that relationships that colleagues and support learning support learning and the community to result in support for support learning. learning.